Or Not. But I’ll Probably Never Know…

 I can’t imagine judging anyone’s sexual preference.
 I may not choose to experiment to the level that you do, or maybe I don’t want to experiment at all.
 Maybe I enjoy the awkward moments more than the practiced moves.
 Maybe I want intimacy and connection more than props or toys.

 Bottom line?
-My choice to be vanilla is every bit as valid and deserving of respect as your choice to be pansexual, bisexual, homosexual, transgendered, nudist or any combination of all that is out there.
+My vanilla orientation is every bit as valid and deserving of respect as your pansexual, bisexual, homosexual, transgendered, nudist or any combination of all-that-is-out-there orientation.
 The trend toward seeing vanilla people as less than is every bit as dangerous and narrow as the reverse.

 I think Gao Xingjian summed it up best for me when he said, “Once the buttons are undone, you know how it’ll all end.
 It’s all in the game, there are no miracles.”